Dr. Katherine Okesson

-Mrs. Okesson graduated from the Peabody Conservatory of Music with a BM in Violin Performance (studies with Violaine Melancon of the Peabody Trio, Earl Carlyss of the Julliard Quartet, and Yung-Ku Ahn, founder of the Seoul Orchestra).
+Okesson graduated from the Peabody Conservatory of Music with a BM in Violin Performance (studies with Violaine Melancon of the Peabody Trio, Earl Carlyss of the Julliard Quartet, and Yung-Ku Ahn, founder of the Seoul Orchestra).
 She received her Performer’s Certificate in Violin from Northern Illinois University (studies with Mathias Tacke and the Vermeer Quartet).
 Her graduate work includes a Master of Music from KSU (studies with Dr. Cora Cooper) and postgraduate studies at the University of South Carolina.
-She is currently completing a DMA in Violin Performance at the University of Kansas.
+She received a DMA in Violin Performance from the University of Kansas.
 Her dissertation is called Selected Violin Works of Alan Scott ‘Vaness’ Chakmakjian Hovhaness: Two New Performance Editions with Historical Discussion, Compositional Style Overviews, and Pedagogical Considerations.

 Katherine Okesson plays on an Italian violin by Giulio Degani (Venice, 1900) and a bow by James Tubbs.

 Her website is http://katherineokesson.com/